rochacbruno/bred/README.md

 > [!WARNING]
 > This configuration is for Vim 9+ only, NOT for Neovim or older versions of Vim.

+> [!INFO]
+> This configuration does not affect neovim as it is located in `~/.vim` and not in `~/.config/nvim`, as long as you don't symlink it and don have a ~/.vimrc it must allow you to use both Vim and Neovim with different configurations.

+**If you are wondering why Vim 9 and not Neovim, check my blog post: [Why I am using Vim 9](https://rochacbruno.com/why-i-use-vim9.html)**

 ## Table of Contents

 - [Features](#features)